NoSW/Axe/README.md

 <img src="Documents/Images/Arch.png" alt="Game Engine Architecture" width=360 align="right"/>

 Axe is basically designed according to the architecture shown right.
 Thanks to the powerful standard libraries, and lots of high-quality open source third-party libraries, it can be built directly from the core layer.
-Runtime of Axe has x well-designed layers:
+Runtime of Axe has # well-designed layers:

 - **00Core**
    - (WIP) High performance math library for graphics based on [glm](https://github.com/g-truc/glm)